Detailed description of the programme

 If you have a medical disability, you can apply for a modification of the entrance exam.
 Further information can be found in the admission requirements.

-Enrollment and initial camp
+Enrollment and Orientation week camp

 Dates of enrollment and initial camps can be found from the admission decision or here.